juliegoz/juliegoz-site/docs/about.md

 She has been fortunate to continue exploring her love of storytelling, and work with Heidi Marshall Studio, Jamie Carroll, Upright Citizens Brigade, and more.

-She is represented by Bonafide and Emerging Artists and Bramante Artists.
+She is represented by Trillion Management and Bonafide and Emerging Artists.

 UPCOMING: Law and Order, Episode #2301